CNBC: Expansion (1993–2013)

+Rise in competition (2013–2024)

 In 2013, host Maria Bartiromo left CNBC for Fox Business in part because Fox offered her $5–6 million per year compared to the $4 million per year that she made at CNBC.
 Also that year, CNBC took over production of the popular public television program Nightly Business Report from NBR Worldwide, a subsidiary of Atalaya Global Management.

 The company publishes annual lists, including the CNBC Disruptor 50 since 2013 and the CNBC25 since 2014.

 On January 6, 2015, CNBC changed the way it calculates ratings, switching from Nielsen ratings to a system by Cogent Research to calculate the viewership of its business day programming by surveying financial advisers and investors, with the goal of providing a more accurate measurement of the network's out-of-home viewership; Nielsen is still used to track the viewership of its entertainment programming.

-In October 2015, a Republican Party candidates debate hosted by CNBC was seen by 14 million viewers—the highest viewership of a CNBC program to-date.
+In October 2015, a Republican Party candidates debate hosted by CNBC was seen by 14 million viewers—the highest viewership of a CNBC program to date.

-On January 10, 2016, CNBC announced a partnership with Indonesian broadcaster Trans Media to form CNBC Indonesia.
+On January 10, 2016, CNBC announced a partnership with Indonesian media company Trans Media to form CNBC Indonesia.

-By 2017, Fox Business had overtaken CNBC as the most watched daytime business news network.
+By 2017, Fox Business had overtaken CNBC as the most watched business news network during the day.

 CNBC's online video operations generated an all-time high of 1.92 billion total digital video starts across platforms in 2020.

 In 2020, CNBC hired former Fox News Channel anchor Shepard Smith to host a new evening newscast on the channel, The News with Shepard Smith, which premiered that September.
 It was positioned as an objective, "fact-based" national newscast.